jplindgren/blog/content/post/creating-nestjs-application-series/creating-nestjs-application-part1.md

 	PS D:\projects\bloggering> cd bloggering

 We just installed the CLI globally and use it to scaffold our new project with the default arguments (you can use args to change language, package manager, etc).
 The CLI already create a folder for us with the basic project structure.
 The entry point of the application is the ***main.ts*** where we create our application and define the port it will listen.
+As you can see, I gave it the name of **Bloggering**, but you, of course, feel free to give whatever name you want.
 If you want this is the place where you can set a global prefix for your project.
 Let's add for instance a global prefix for our API.

 **bloggering/src/main.ts**

 ```typescript {linenos=inline,linenostart=5}